camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

 ```

 For convenience, it is also possible to cancel all activity and transition instances of a given activity by the instruction `cancelAllForActivity`.

+### Providing Variables

+With every instantiating instruction (i.e. `startBeforeActivity`, `startAfterActivity`, or `startTransition`), it is possible to submit process variables.
+The API offers the methods

+* `setVariable(String name, Object value)`
+* `setVariables(Map<String, Object> variables)`
+* `setVariableLocal(String name, Object value)`
+* `setVariablesLocal(Map<String, Object> variables)`

+Variables are set **after** the [necessary scopes for instantiation are created](ref:#process-engine-process-instance-modification-nested-instantiation) and **before** the actual execution of the specified element begins.
+That means, in the process engine history these variables do not appear as if they were set during execution of the specified activity for `startBefore` and `startAfter` instructions.
+Local variables are set on the execution that is about to perform the instruction, i.e. that enters the activity etc.

+See the [variables section of this guide](ref:#process-engine-process-variables) for details on variables and scopes in general.

 ### Activity-Instance-based API